sophia-zube/incari-doc/logic-editor/toolbox-1.4/flow-control/branch.md

 # Uses

-There are infinite uses for the **Branch Node**, however a very basic example would be a single input condition, which triggers one of two functions.
+There are infinite uses for the **Branch Node**, however a very basic example would be a single **Input** condition, which triggers one of two functions.
 In the example below we use a **Variable** to represent whether the unit of measurement for distance is set to _km/h_ or _mph_, and trigger functions to display data in the corresponding format.

 ![Basic example of the Branch node.](../../../.gitbook/assets/branching-example-simple.png)

-By utilising various other nodes, we can define logical outcomes based on multiple conditions.
-In the example below we have four **Variables**, representing whether or not each of four car doors are open.
-By using the **Logical Operator Node**, **OR**, and triggering them all using a **Sequential Node**, we can trigger an alarm if any of the doors are open.
+These *conditional statements* can be chained together and combined with other **Nodes**.
+Below is an example where the **Logic** checks:
+1. If the passenger seat is occupied.
+If it is (*true*) then...
+2. It checks if the passenger seat belt is fastened.
+If it isn't (*false*) then...
+3. It sounds an alarm.

 ![An intermediate example of the Branch node.](../../../.gitbook/assets/branching-example-intermediate.png)